AkifhanIlgaz/portfolio-cli/README.md

 ## How to use app

+> Show assets and total balance in USD.
+You can convert to TRY by `-t` flag

 ```bash
 # Show assets and total balance in USD.
 You can convert to TRY by `-t` flag
 portfolio
 ```

 ---

+> Show the current price of cryptocurrencies in USD by default.
+You can convert to TRY by `-t` flag

 ```bash
 # Show the current price of cryptocurrencies in USD by default.
 You can convert to TRY by `-t` flag